Personal Information Collection Statement (“PICS”)

 - to assist in locating a missing person;

-- to establish, exercise or defend a legal or equitable claim; and/or
+- to establish, exercise or defend a legal or equitable claim or rights, or obtain legal advice;

 - for the purpose of confidential alternative dispute resolution.

-We usually collect personal information directly from you, for example when you send us correspondence by e-mail or in writing, deal with us over the telephone or in person, contact us, request a quote or information, provide online feedback, or register or provide contact details in relation to an event, exhibition, promotion or other activity through one of our websites or a website established or administered by ETF.
-We do not collect personal information from visitors on our website other than what is supplied to us on a voluntary basis.
+We usually collect Personal Information directly from you, for example when you send us correspondence by e-mail or in writing, deal with us over the telephone or in person, contact us, request a quote or information, provide online feedback, or register or provide contact details in relation to an event, function, exhibition, promotion or other activity through one of our websites or mobile apps established or administered by ETF (Websites).

 - your employer if it provides your contact details;

 - another organisation of which you are a member;

 - your representative;

 - a venue operator;